kashiif/tweetability/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Tweetability allows you to indicate text in your posts that your readers can tweet with a single click by using a shortcode.
-As seeon on nytimes.com
+Tweetability lets you indicate tweetable text in your posts that your readers can tweet with single click by using a shortcode.
+As seen on nytimes.com

 == Description ==